Frequently Asked Questions

-Lectures will mostly be held on Big Blue Button, Kaltura or Teams.
-You will get guidance on this from your lecturer and you will be able to join the class through the Moodle course page.
-Moodle You can download Microsoft Teams to your desktop.
+Lectures will mostly be held Kaltura.
+You will get guidance on this from your lecturer, and you will be able to join the class through the Moodle course page.

 I need a laptop, how do I loan one from SRUC?